whatisnuclear/website/reactor_history.md

 passed through the reactor (or in some cases, a separate reactor) a second time in a superheating core region (typically with a much different cooling channel design).
-By superheating the steam to above 500 °C, the overall heat-to-electricity conversion could be far more efficient, turbine designs could simpler and more similar to fossil counterparts (dry steam only), and the cost of the condensing portion of the plant could be reduced.
+By superheating the steam to above 500 °C, the overall heat-to-electricity conversion could be far more efficient, turbine designs could be simpler and more similar to fossil counterparts (dry steam only), and the cost of the condensing portion of the plant could be reduced.
 As mentioned, some previous reactors used fossil plants to do the superheating before going to the turbine.
 This direct nuclear superheat concept would have eliminated